 We can only keep a humane witness on the range if you support this work.
 If we are not there, the wild horses are often ALL ALONE.

 We dedicate ourselves to caring for the wild horses and burros on our sanctuary every day, and to advocating for wild horses on the range by being there, physically, to safeguard what little these wild horses have left and to be available to our supporters so they can engage in what is happening to our wild horses and burros and our public lands.

-Our Wild Horse Defense Fund enables us to be present both as observers and as a contact for the increasing number of our volunteers and supporters who go to the range.
+Our Wild Horse Defense Fund enables us to be present both as witnesses and as a contact for the increasing number of our volunteers and supporters who go to the range.
 It also fuels our solution-oriented advocacy aimed at ending inhumane roundups and off-range holding of wild horses in favor of applying a minimally invasive humane model to keep herds on the range.
 In addition, it funds selective litigation in potentially precedent-setting cases.

 Can you be there, too?
 We need you to Wild Horse Defense Fund to ensure that we always have someone reporting from the field.
 Our wild horses and burros deserve our dutiful watch, our respect and our voices.